-The Honors Program is for students who wish to deepen their concentration in anthropology through an extra 12 credits of research and coursework.
+The Honors Program is for students who wish to deepen their concentration in anthropology through an additional 8 or more credits of research and coursework.
 Application to the honors program should be made during the junior year.

 Students must complete: